mani2012/SplitQsub/README.md

   -outDir OUTDIR        Output Directory (Default=. (current directory))

 ```
-1.4 Script to submit all the generated qsub files.
-You can simply run `splitqsub/submit_qsub.sh`
+1.5 Script to submit all the generated qsub files.
+You can simply run `submit_qsub.sh` or `splitqsub/submit_qsub.sh`.

 ```{r}
 #!/bin/bash